Rakeela/dragora-notes/2023-02-20-Three-Hundred-and-Sixty-Ninth.md

 Maybe I wasn't just dehydrated.
 I felt a little dry when I woke up, but my weight has continued to drop today despite good hydration.

 ---
 4,092 words on the file.
-2,262 words on the file.
+2,262 words of progress.
 I don't think I'm done for the day, but I might be wrong.

 ---
 I walked 5.1 miles, burning an estimated 903 kcal, taking 18,229 steps, and walking for four hours to the second.
 My estimated speed was 1.2 mph.